thepen2/Tree_CLI/README.md

 # Tree_CLI<br><br>

-The /bin directory contains Nano S compiles and our tree_cli.exe command line program to test the new functions.<br><br>
+The /bin directory contains Nano S compiles and our tree_cli.exe command line program to test the new functions, for the Tree crytpocurrency application interface.<br><br>

 CHANGES TO THE FOLLOWING FILES:<br>
 /src/common/base58.c (new functions to verify base58 and decimal char arrays)<br>